vic/flake-file/README.md

 ---

-## About the Flake `output` function
+## About the Flake `outputs` function

-The `flake-file.output` option is a literal Nix expression.
+The `flake-file.outputs` option is a literal Nix expression.
 You cannot convert a Nix function value into a string for including in the generated flake file.

 It defaults to: